rogue707Dev/django-gdaps/README.md

 This allows very flexible settings - as dependant plugins can easily import the `fooplugin_settings` from your `conf.py`.

 However, the created conf.py file is not needed, so if you don't use custom settings at all, just delete the file.

+## Frontend support

+GDAPS supports Javascript frontends for building e.g. SPA applications.
+ATM only Vue.js ist supported, but PRs are welcome to add more (Angular, React?).

+If you added `gdaps.frontend` to `INSTALLED_APPS`, there is a new management command available: `manage.py initfrontend`.
+It accepts one parameter `engine`, which ATM only can be "vue".

+    ./manage.py initfrontend vue

+creates a /frontend/ directory in the project root.
+Change into that directory and run `npm install` once to install all the dependencies of Vue.js needed.

+Now you can start `npm run serve` in that directory to use the development server, and edit files in the /frontend/ directory.
+Remember, this only starts the frontend.
+You also need to start Django using `./manage.py runserver` to enable the backend, which most likely will be needed by your Vue frontend.

 ## Contributing